fathyelshemy/fathyelshemy/README.md

 # Hi, I'm fathy 👋

-    I'm software engineer who is passionate about Java technologies like spring framework & Netflix-cloud and try to imporve in micro-services and  bigdata stack (hadoop & spark & hive and etc)
+    I'm software engineer who is passionate about Java technologies like spring framework & Netflix-cloud and try to imporve in microservices and  bigdata stack (hadoop & spark & hive and etc)

 ## use the following technologies in my projects
 - java 8